HomeSG Stock B49.SI

 A WORD OF APPRECIATION

-We would also like to express our heartfelt gratitude to Mr. Phang Kin Seng (Lawrence), who will be stepping down as the Lead Independent Director of the Company at the conclusion of the forthcoming annual general meeting, for his contributions and efforts driving the growth of the Group over the years.
+We would like to express our heartfelt gratitude to Mr. Lim Yoke Hean, who will be stepping down as an Independent Director of the Company at the conclusion of the Company’ forthcoming annual general meeting, for his contributions and efforts driving the growth of the Group over the years.

 Executive Chairman